While I provide this information at

 monofilament), braided nylon line, braided plumb line, braided

-line (.065 inch), awning chord, and braided electrical conduit pull
+line (.065 inch), awning cord, and braided electrical conduit pull

 A hockey puck, redwood, red cedar, red oak, treated lumber or a 1/4" nylon

 cutting board work well for large diameter chimes.
 Smaller diameter,

 higher frequency chimes benefit from a harder wood such as white

 oak, teak or Osage-orange (aka hedge-apple).
 Be sure to coat the